-Bodies have been recovered and more people are missing after torrential rain swept through parts of Spain overnight
+A number of bodies have already been recovered and more are still missing after torrential rain swept through parts of Spain overnight

-Footage from Valencia showed mud-coloured waters tearing through streets and breaking down walls.
+Footage from Valencia showed mud-coloured waters tearing through streets, with cars swept away and rail services disrupted.

 A high-speed train with nearly 300 people on board derailed near Malaga, although rail authorities said no one was hurt.

-The high-speed train service between Valencia city and Madrid was interrupted as were several commuter lines.
+The high-speed train service between Valencia city and Madrid was also interrupted as were several commuter lines.

 Valencia’s regional leader Carlos Mazon told reporters that some bodies had been found as rescue teams reached areas previously cut off by floods.